Robert Ryder: Victoria Cross

 His medal is held by the Imperial War Museum, London.

 Later naval career

 Ryder took part in the Allied attack on the German-occupied port of Dieppe, Seine-Inférieure on the northern coast of France on 19 August 1942.
-The Dieppe Raid was largely a failure, but it helped influence planning for Operation Overlord, the landings on D-Day.
+The Dieppe Raid was a failure, but it helped influence planning for Operation Overlord, the landings on D-Day.
 Ryder achieved a final rank of captain in 1948 and later served as naval attaché in Oslo.

+Personal life

+Ryder married Constance Hilaré Myfanwy Green-Wilkinson on 26 April 1941 at St Pater's Church, Cranbourne.
+Hilaré's father (the Reverend Lumley Green-Wilkinson) was the Vicar of the parish of Ascot, and at one time had been the chaplain to the Archbishop of Canterbury.
+Robert and Hilaré were married by Cosmo Lang, the Archbishop of Canterbury.

+The Ryders had two children - Lisle (b 1943) who also joined the Royal Navy, before being ordained priest in the Church of England, and eventually becoming a Canon of Worcester Cathedral - and Susan (b 1944). who became a successful portraitist and painter.
+In 1981 she was commissioned by the Prince of Wales to paint Princess Diana in her wedding dress.

 Later life

 Following his naval career, he stood for election to the House of Commons as the Conservative Party candidate for Merton and Morden at the 1950 general election.
 He was elected and served as the Member of Parliament for five years.
+From 1955 to 1959 Ryder was Managing Director John Lewis Partnership.
+In 1962 Ryder was appointed to the management committee of the Royal National Lifeboat Institution (RNLI).
+He served until 1974, thereafter becoming a Life Vice-President.

+In 1964 the Ryders retired to live in the Old Rectory at Wolverton, on the Queen’s Sandringham estate, in Norfolk.
+They were regularly guests of the Royal Family, and Robert occasionally joined shooting parties on the estate.

-He died on 29 June 1986, whilst on the yacht Watchdog during a sailing trip to France.
+In 1977 the Ryders moved from Norfolk to Inkpen, near Newbury.
+Ryder’s wife Hilaré died on 19 September 1982.
+Ryder himself died on 29 June 1986, whilst on the yacht Watchdog during a sailing trip to France.
 He is buried in Headington Crematorium, Oxford.